strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

    )
 );
 ```
 First thing we need to change is move from a `Subject` to a `BehaviorSubject`.
-A `BehaviorSubject` has an inital value and will replay the last value when subscribed to.
+A `BehaviorSubject` has an initial value and will replay the last value when subscribed to.
 Here, we are interested in the fact that it has an initial value.

 Next thing we do is use this subject to create our `polledBitcoin$`.
 We wrapped the stream from our previous examples in a `switchMap`.
 Whenever the `manualRefresh$` emits, this stream will be started.
 If there was a previous execution still working, this execution will be stopped in favor of a new one.
 And that's exactly what we need.
-Thanks to the initial value in the `BehaviorSubject`, we know that the stream will be started whenever the stream is initialy subscribed to.
+Thanks to the initial value in the `BehaviorSubject`, we know that the stream will be started whenever the stream is initially subscribed to.

 Now, whenever the user clicks on the reload button, the data will be fetched and the timer is reset!
 You can use this technique in different scenarios as well.
 For example, when the user swipes down on a mobile device.
 Nice right!

 ### Polling when data is resolved

 The last polling strategy I want to take a look at is one where we only start a next request after the first one has finished plus 'x' seconds.
-This can be helpfull in some cases.
+This can be helpful in some cases.

 With the previous example in mind, lets say we poll every 5 seconds and at one point, our backend call takes 4 seconds.
 This would mean that, 1 second after we finally gotten our result, we fetch it again.
 This might not always be what we want.